OpenSILEX/phis-docs-community/docs/devices.md

 --->
 The <span class="btn btn-default">Add annotation</span> button can be used by any user in order to annotate the selected radiometric target using the [Web Annotation Data Model](https://www.w3.org/TR/annotation-model/) (oa).
 See the [Annotation](../phis-docs-community/experimental-organization/#annotation) section for further information on annotations within Phis.
+The <span class="btn btn-default">Add event</span> button can be used by any user in order to link an event to the selected radiometric target.
+See the [Events](../phis-docs-community/experimental-organization/#events) section for further information on events within Phis.

 ### Add radiometric targets